ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 The explicit `alg` signature parameter MUST NOT be included in the signature, since the algorithm will be derived either from the key material or from the `proof` value.

-In this example, the message content is the following JSON object:
+In the following non-normative example, the message content is the following JSON object:

 ~~~ json
 NOTE: '\' line wrapping per RFC 8792